|updated April 20, 2014

 refund of deposits on cancelled orders.
 Please make checks payable to: Jeffrey Adels.
 If you desire your kid shipped, then health papers ($50) and transportation to

-allowed for the check to clear the bank before shipping.
-We have, to date, always honored the sale of pre-ordered kids, but do reserve the right to retain kids that may
+We have always honored the sale of pre-ordered kids, but do reserve the right to retain any kid that is born.

 Please remember that there are no guarantees when working with genetics.
 Sometimes the genes "click" and sometimes they don't.
 That is the challenge that faces

 all of us as breeders.
 We can tell you the sire's and dam's strengths as well as what can be improved.
 So do not hesitate to ask anything.
 There is no guarantee on